Hereditary: 10 Hidden Details You Probably Missed on First Watch

 8. The Bird at the Top of the Telephone Pole

 After Charlie’s death, there’s a brief shot of the telephone pole she collides with.
 Most viewers are in too much shock to look at the top of the frame.
 If you do, you’ll notice a bird — dead, positioned in a way that mirrors Charlie’s own death almost exactly.
 It’s a detail so small and so fast that it reads as coincidence the first time.
-It is not coincidence.
-Aster has talked about his obsession with visual rhyming — using the same compositional logic across different scales to create a sense that the universe of the film operates on repeating, predetermined patterns.
+It’s one of those hidden details Aster plants to make the universe of the film feel like it operates on repeating, predetermined patterns.
 Because it does.

 King Paimon and the Demonology Aster Actually Researched